westEND Music Review

 A large part of the album that is cannot go unnoticed, is the generous amount of features that sit alongside Jase that as a result, create a haze of supplementary voices if a name is not familiar.
 This also makes you wonder if Jase could benefit from displaying more of his range in the way of flow switches, vocal display and delivery.
 With that being said, there were a few notable artists that stood out when their time came.
 Frederick rapper, Stitch Early, with the addition of vocalist, Eddy Michaels, turned out to be the perfect collaboration on Jesus Shuttlesworth.
 It could easily be ranked as the project’s best track.
 Another track to look out for is All My Life, with features from Baltimore’s SlickboySupe who brings a catchy singalong flow and Jayy Starr, a name you may recognize from Fresh Empire’s “Keep it Fresh” anti-smoking campaign.
 With this, you can really feel Jase get into his pocket and deliver a track that brings a climatic end to this chapter of Trap Baby Jesus: The Motion Picture.

 The album tells a real, raw journey that is still developing.
-Leaving room for progression, we’re left with a solid project and untapped potential that can only be built upon further in later releases.
+Leaving optimism for progression, we’re left with a solid project and untapped potential that can only be built upon further in later releases.

 You can find Trap Baby Jesus: The Motion Picture on all digital/streaming services.